wombleton/gitlaw-nz/acts/C/Chatham Islands Council Act 1995.md

-    (3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,500 who wilfully obstructs or hinders any Verification Officer in the execution of his or her duties.
+    (3) Every person commits an offence and is liable on conviction to a fine not exceeding $1,500 who wilfully obstructs or hinders any Verification Officer in the execution of his or her duties.

+    Section 20(3): amended, on 1 July 2013, by [section 413][74] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 21 Warrant of appointment